-Almost two years ago our US team had their first conversation with Alexa, a personal assistant built in to the $179 Amazon Echo (£150, around AU$230).
+It seems like only yesterday we had our first conversation with Alexa, a personal assistant built in to the $179 Amazon Echo (£150, around AU$230).
 The conversation wasn't very deep, but they got a good laugh asking Alexa stupid questions, having her shuffle music and asking about mundane topics like the weather or the time.
 The earliest conversations were simple, almost child-like.

 As the months went on the conversations got deeper as the team at Amazon added more functionality.
 Soon we could talk about sports, or what we had coming up on our calendar.
 Alexa could give sporting scores, or tell us how we were already late for a meeting.

-It wasn't much longer before Alexa could read audiobooks, play my favorite podcasts and control some of the other smart devices I have around the house.
+It wasn't much longer before Alexa could read audiobooks, play our favorite podcasts and control some of the other smart devices I have around the house.
 Most recently Amazon took Alexa out of the house (figuratively) to teach her about local businesses through Yelp.
 I can now ask Alexa about where I should go for Chinese food, or when the grocery store closes.
 Alexa can even now play music from services other than Amazon Prime like Spotify or Pandora in the US.

 All this is a way to say that we've seen the Amazon Echo grow up from a novelty to an actually semi-intelligent AI.
 We've used products for years – iPods or Xboxs for example – but this is the first time that we've witnessed something evolve so much without ever needing a guiding hand.

 Our US team has now spent a year with it in the home, and it's clear that Amazon Echo is something you don't know you want until you have it, and something you don't miss until it's gone.
 Which is surprising, really, when you consider that its primary function – a Bluetooth speaker for music – is actually pretty subpar.

 It's easy to mistake the Echo for a portable dehumidifier.
 It's all matte black exterior and 9.25 x 3.27 inch cylindrical shape gives it the kind of camouflage you'd expect from an appliance.